-Sildenafil Shows Small Benefit in Patients
+Sildenafil Provides Small Benefit for Idiopathic Pulmonary Fibrosis Patients

 “While the study did not meet the primary end point of improved distance in the six-minute walk, the secondary findings on improved quality of life and better oxygenation are encouraging,” said pulmonologist Marvin Schwarz, MD, of National Jewish Health and University of Colorado, and one of the authors of the paper.
 “It is quite clear that these outcomes require more study.”

 IPF is a progressive and fatal scarring of the lungs for which there is no approved treatment.
 Sildenafil is manufactured by Pfizer under the brand names Viagra and Revatio.
 Researchers thought sildenafil might help IPF patients by increasing blood flow to the lungs and thus improving gas exchange.